open/close all folders

 - Deadpan Snarker: Especially in the school episodes.Profesor Jirafales: Who is the biggest animal on earth?El Chavo: It's Ñoño.

 - Deer in the Headlights: When he gets really scared, he becomes paralyzed in a ridiculous pose, known as "La Garrotera".
+He is not aware of his surroundings when he's in that pose, and only returns to normal when water is thrown to him.

 - Department of Redundancy Department: He tends to say sentences about the very same thing several times.